seznam/shelter/README.rst

 `settings.py` is included in the new skeleton.
 See comments in file how to define interfaces, management commands, service processes, ...

-Management commands which provides Shelter library:
+List of the management commands which provides Shelter library:

-+ **devserver** runs development HTTP server, which autoreloads application when source files are changes.
-Server is run only in one process, service processes are run in threads.
 + **runserver** runs production HTTP, multi-process server.
 Number of the processes are detected according to ``INTERFACES`` setting in the ``settings`` module.
 Service processes are run in separated processes.
-  Parent process checks child processes and when child process exits (itself or due to crash or signal), it is run again.
-Crashes are counted, maximum amount of the crashes are 100, then whole application will exit.
-If child stops with exit code 0, crash counter is not incremented.
+  Parent process checks child processes and when child process exits (due to crash or signal), it is run again.
+Crashes are counted, maximum amount of the crashes are 100, after it whole application will be exited.
+If child stops with exit code 0, crash counter is not incremented, so you can exit the worker deliberately and it will be run again.
++ **devserver** runs development HTTP server, which autoreloads application when source files are changes.
+Server is run only in one process.
 + **shell** runs interactive Python's shell.
 First it tries to run *IPython*, then standard *Python* shell.
-Service processes are run in threads.
 + **showconfig** shows effective configuration.
 + **startproject** will generate new apllication skeleton.

+Pay attention, service processes are run only in **runserver** command!

 Config class
 ------------